 This is a contentious and sticky issue for a few reasons:

-First, mutual fund wholesalers really don’t add anything which directly benefits shareholders, especially their net portfolio returns.
+First, mutual fund wholesalers really don’t add anything that directly benefits shareholders, especially their net portfolio returns.

 In theory, they should be reducing overall fund expense ratios by increasing the asset base of mutual funds.
 They should also be reducing the overall costs of administering 401(k) plans.